Filing an Application

 3. Adding a request for assistance to a pending application or eligibility review for another program:

-1. Applicant or recipient can add a request for any benefits to a pending application or an unprocessed eligibility review verbally without submitting a new 14-001 or 14-078.
+1. Applicant or recipient can add a request for any cash or food benefits to a pending application or an unprocessed eligibility review verbally without submitting a new 14-001 or 14-078.

 2. The applicant or recipient may make the request in writing by checking the appropriate boxes on the 14-001 or 14-078 form and, dating and initialing the form.